Dusseldorf Delights: A Symphony of Art, History, and Sunny Days Straddling the Rhine River

 Kunstammlung Nordrhein-Westfalen o better known as K21:

-In Orbit: Suspended at a height of over 25 metres directly above the central plaza, this giant art installation “in orbit”, sits; the air-spider inspired artist Tomás Saraceno, seems that tries to resemble the unreal landscape of shadowy sky where the sky is not the limit of a world, but the whole of other universal forms in motion.
+In Orbit: Suspended at a height of over 25 meters directly above the central plaza, sits this giant art installation titled “In Orbit.”
+Inspired by the air spider, the artist Tomás Saraceno seems to attempt to resemble an unreal landscape of a shadowy sky where the sky is not the limit of a world but rather the canvas for a multitude of universal forms in motion.

 City Grazing:

-One of the things that most caught my attention was to observe a large group of sheep and goats, happily grazing along the river, I wonder what was all this about, so I asked my best friends or everyone best friend.
-Mr.G!.
+One thing that particularly caught my attention was a large group of sheep and goats happily grazing along the river.
+I wondered about the reason behind this, so I turned to my best friend, and everyone’s best friend, Mr. Google, to find out more.

 Enjoyably, I discovered that City grazing is an early stage project that has been developed to inspire a sustainable way of managing weed in urban areas.
 I found it bizarre at first, the more I looked at it the more bizarre I found it, yet I thought it was a fantastic idea.
 City grazing is an innovative and sustainable lifestyle, which functions as an ecological solution to weed control, where goats and sheep are borrowed to the naturally clear public and private land.